 In this classical representation of the constellation of the greek hero Perseus, son of Zeus, Algol and rho Persei mark the two eyes of the severed head of Medusa the Gorgon, whose baleful glare, turned all who had the misfortune to gaze at it, into stone!

-The times when ALGOL is at MINIMUM brightness is to be found on the FRONT PAGE of 'John's Skynotes', and in the Summaries of Events on each month's notes.
+The times when ALGOL is at MINIMUM brightness is to be found in the Summaries of Events on each month's notes.